g0dm0de1337/TermuxRoot/README.md

 # Fake Root Privileges
-This tool helps you to access the fake root privileges in termux.
+the fake root privileges in termux.
 To access the fake root privileges in termux, just type <pre>fakeroot</pre> in termux.
-And here you go, Now you have gain the fake root privileges access in termux.

 # Real Root Privileges
-This tool also helps to access the real root privileges in termux.
+the real root privileges in termux.
 Which is more powerful and stronger than fake root privileges.
 To access the real root privileges just type <pre>root</pre> in your termux.
-And here you go, You have access the real root privileges in termux without rooting your device just with This tool(Root)

 # Installation
 <pre>apt-get update && apt-get upgrade -y</pre>